![]() |

 The Mills 1.3 Marine Diesels By Maris Dislers

 In 1948 Mills departed from their previous one-engine strategy.
 They diversified their range with new 0.75 cc and 2.4 cc offerings and an almost completely revised 1.3 cc model.
 With all of this going on, the new Mills 1.3 Marine engine which was advertised at the same time barely got a mention and is almost unknown now.
 I’m referring to the one with an aluminium crankcase, looking like a Mk.
 2 magnesium-case Mills 1.3 but with screw holes under the exhaust area.
 Its very existence has confused some model engine collectors, as it doesn’t fit neatly into the broader narrative.
 In a separate article to be found on this website, Adrian and I have summarized the manner in which this model acquired its popular designation as the “Anniversary Model”.
 We’ve shown that this designation was undoubtedly the creation of an imaginative later collector rather than a name assigned by Mills Brothers.
 The truth is that this aluminium-case unit was actually the Mills 1.3 Marine unit released in June 1948.
-Mills Bros. themselves never referred to any “Anniversary Model”, nor did any reference to such amodel ever appear in the contemporary modelling media.
+Mills Bros. themselves never referred to any “Anniversary Model”, nor did any reference to such a model ever appear in the contemporary modelling media.
 The name is a later invention.
 If any reader can prove us wrong, please submit your evidence!

 Descriptions of Ripmax Models

 Two exhaust tubes of 5/16 in. diameter brass tubing are soldered to flanges.
 Each flange is retained by small screws engaging threaded holes in the crankcase fore and aft of the exhaust apertures.
 The cast venturi is not machined for the tank retaining screw or shut-off, implying that Ripmax intended the engine to run with an external fuel tank – a logical assumptionin model boat service.
 This semi-finished component was clearly supplied by Mills Bros. in cooperation with Ripmax.
 The drilled and t Since the smaller Mills .75 used flats on the crankshaft to lock the prop driver, the Ripmax conversion retains its prop driver.
-The brass The nickel-plated brass water jacket screws onto the crankcase, retaining the cylinder in the same manner as the standard aero head.
+The brass Jon Fletcher's previously-mentioned Mills instruction leaflet recommends a 2¼ ounce flywheel having a diameter of 1½ inches and a thickness of ¼ inch for the Mills .75.
+The Ripmax flywheel is considerably more substantial than this.
+The nickel-plated brass water jacket screws onto the crankcase, retaining the cylinder in the same manner as the standard aero head.
 It is stamped “E” on top.
 The crankcase is drilled and threaded in the exhaust areas to accept ¼ inch diameter screw-in brass tubing stubs.
 Presumably the cases were supplied to Ripmax in this configuration by Mills Bros.
 The venturi jet and intake components screw together in the usual manner.
 However, as the jet piece must be drilled through for air intake after assembly, it was clearly done thus at the outset, again indicating that there was no intention to fit a fuel tank to these engines.
 As stated previously, a completely logical concept when considering the engine’s intended use in marine service.
 Conclusion I hope that this article has done something to resolve a certain amount of confusion which has hitherto surrounded the Mills marine models which turn up from time to time.
 This is an interesting story which is well worth preserving! __________________________ Article © Maris Dislers, Glandore, South Australia First published August 2024 |

 |